-Fixed Fee Probates Handled By Solicitors In Barnet
+Fixed Fee Probate Handled by Solicitors in Barnet

-The exact cost will depend on the individual circumstances of the matter.
+The exact cost of probate will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.
-If there is no will or the estate consists of any shareholdings (stocks and bonds) there is likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
-We can give you a more accurate quote once we have more information.
+If there is no will or the estate consists of any shareholdings (stocks and bonds) there are likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.

 Our minimum fee is £1,050+VAT.